tsujamin/hass-addons/README.md

-# Home Assistant Add-ons: @tsujamin's repository
+# Home Assistant Add-ons: @erdii's fork of tsujamin's repository

 This repository contains additional add-ons for your Home Assistant.
 These add-ons are primarily used only by the author, as such your individual milleage may vary.